 Note: The Provisioning Profile will have to be created for each app your export, unless you are using a wildcard App ID.

 8. Back to Kotobee, click on Add Provisioning file.

 If you find yourself lost somewhere along these steps, you can refer to this helpful video.

 Once you successfully download the IPA file from Kotobee, you can upload it to the App Store using the Application Loader app, and manage your app information through iTunes Connect.

 There are two options available for you to test your app.

-TestFlight allows you to test your app before approving it to the App Store, as well as invite other testers to test with you.
-This requires that you download the TestFlight App on your iPhone or iPad device.
-TestFlight settings in your itunesconnect account may be accessed from here:
+TestFlight allows you to test your app before adding it to the App Store, as well as invite other testers to test with you.
+You'll need to download the TestFlight App on your iPhone or iPad device.
+TestFlight's settings in your iTunes connect account may be accessed from here:

 2) If you have enough credits, you can create a Development provisioning profile instead of a Distribution profile, in your Apple Developer Account (in Certificates, Identifiers & Profiles).
 You will need to add your device to the list of devices allowed to use this Development profile.

 If you are providing secure access to your ebooks with promo codes using Kotobee Cloud or Kotobee Library, it is possible that Apple will reject your app, with the reason that apps may not use their own mechanisms to unlock content or functionality.
-In this case, it is important to mention in the demo instructions while you're submitting the app on iTunesConnect that the promo code is the term we use for access code.
+In this case, it is important to mention in the demo instructions while you're submitting the app on iTunesConnect that the promo code is the term we use for the access code.
 It is merely an alternative for email/password login, and not used to unlock features and functionality.
 You may provide a sample promo code for them to test with as well.